SIAMS Schedule April 2018

 I am the SIAMS manager and so I schedule the inspection and either contact Chelmsford schools about when their inspection will take place or arrange for one of our administrative team to do this.
 The notification happens no more than 5 working days before the inspection is due to take place.
 After contacting the school the inspector allocated is contacted to let him/her know details.
 He/She then contacts the school to discuss the forthcoming inspection.
 This will include the people he or she will wish to meet as well as any learning walks, lesson observations, work scrutiny, etc.

 The new SIAMS schedule was published in April 2018 for first inspection from September 2018.
 Please note that the decision has been taken within the Diocese of Chelmsford that there will be no SIAMS inspections during the Autumn term 2018.
 If you are expecting your SIAMS inspection in the Autumn term of 2018 please be advised that this will be delayed until either the Spring or Summer term 2019.
+Please note that there are no changes to how schools are scheduled for or notified of a SIAMS inspection apart from this one term 'delay.'

 The new SIAMS schedule along with a suggested self-evaluation document can be found here.
 There is one key question linked to the impact of the school’s Christian vision and how leaders, at all levels, incorporate it into school life so that it sustains and drives forward developments as a church school.
 There are 7 strands (which replace the 4 questions of the ‘old’ framework).